yijiax919/stats507-coursework/final_project/README.md

 - Accuracy

 ## Repository Structure
+* scripts/ for running experiments
-- code/: training and evaluation scripts
+* src/ for preprocessing and evaluation code
+* data/ for dataset files
-- figures/: plots used in the report
+* figures/ for plots used in the report
-- report/: final PDF report
-- requirements.txt: required Python packages

-## How to Run
-Instructions will be added after the code files are uploaded.
+* artifacts/ for final results and summaries